Workshops

 Participant capacity: 16

-Workshop participants will assemble a sample transfer robot and use it to collect treats as they explore robotics, cartesian motion control, microcontroller programming, and automation similar to tools built at the MonArk Quantum Foundry to move semiconductor device chips through our fabrication pipeline.
+Workshop participants will use a sample transfer robot to collect starburst treats as they explore robotics, cartesian motion control, microcontroller programming, and automation using similar tools built at the MonArk Quantum Foundry to move semiconductor device chips through our fabrication pipeline.
 Participants will learn about the activities of the MonArk NSF Quantum Foundry that seeks to use robots and artificial intelligence to automate and accelerate the fabrication of quantum devices based on atomically thin two-dimensional materials.
 Time permitting, we will conclude with short tour of the MonArk Quantum Foundry Lab located in NANO 325, 731 W Dickson, Fayetteville, Arkansas.

 Facility Tour 1: Department of Chemistry and Biochemistry